How To Clean The Inside of Bottles & Vases

 If it’s not empty:

 • First pour liquid into a carafe or jar and seal.
 If there are cork bits in the liquid, strain by pouring through cheesecloth or a coffee filter.
-Then try the above ammonia trick on the now empty bottle to remove the cork.
+Then try the above ammonia trick on the now empty vessel to remove the cork.

 If you’d like to save the cork, you can try this technique: